Dan Howdle December 12th, 2024

 Due to the fact that most people now tend to use their mobile phone to make calls – even when they are at home – the landline is slowly falling into disuse.
 As a result, there is an ever-increasing demand for broadband packages that don’t require a phone line.
 However, there are some arguments for keeping your home phone, even if you don’t use it very much.

-In technical terms, no, there is no longer the need to have a landline in order to have a broadband connection, although some providers – namely those not offering so-called 'Full Fibre' broadband – still require this, depending on the package you choose.
-But before you order your broadband-only package and abandon your home phone completely, take a look at why you might want to consider keeping your landline.
+In technical terms, no, there is no longer the need to have a landline in order to have a broadband connection, although some providers who still offer ADSL and Standard Fibre broadband still require one for those package types.
+Before you order your broadband-only package and abandon your home phone completely, let's take a look at why you might want to consider keeping your landline.

 Cable.co.uk's broadband postcode checker will find you the best deals, providers and speeds where you live.
 It's free and takes less than a minute to check and compare.